CSBSJU/CSCI-239/README.md

 | Final exam     | 28% |

 Grading is mainly based on the performance of each student compared to the class as a whole.
-In general, the following guidelines are followed expect in certain situations where the instructor sees a need for adjustments.
+In general, the following guidelines are followed except in certain situations where the instructor sees a need for adjustments.
 A grade of F MAY be given in situations of frequent unexcused absences, unsuccessful completion of required work in a timely manner, or evident lack of understanding of core